tw1zr99/efym.net/content/posts/stateless-authelia-in-kubernetes/index.md

 ## Part 1.
 Stateless Authelia

 Authelia is deployed in a completely stateless manner using an init container that renders its configuration from a template stored in a ConfigMap.
-All sensitive data (such as secrets, private keys, and the user database) are stored securely in a SealedSecret.
+All sensitive data (such as secrets, private keys, and the user database) are stored securely with sops+age.

 The directory structure will look as follows:
 ```